oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   will report sriov_totalvfs on each PF- contains the maximum number of VFs the device could support.
     -   will report on each VF its iommu_group.
     -   will report on each VF whether it is free.
-*   today free VFs are reported by the vdsm on getVdsCaps.
-It should be avoided.
+*   today free (???)
+VFs are reported by the vdsm on getVdsCaps.
+It should be avoided (???).
 Just PFs should be reported.
     -   free VF considered as VF that a vm can be connected directly to it (no ip, no device [tap, bridge, etc]). (?)

 #### User Experience